Earthquakes kill over 2,000 in Afghanistan. People are freeing the dead and injured with their hands

 Neighboring Pakistan said it was deeply saddened by the earthquake.
 “We are in contact with the Afghan authorities to get a first-hand assessment of the urgent needs of those affected by the earthquake,” said the Foreign Affairs Ministry.
 “Pakistan will extend all possible support to the recovery effort.”

+China’s ambassador to Afghanistan Zhao Xing said his government and the country’s charitable institutions were ready to provide all kinds of help.
+“We are in contact with Afghan government aid agencies to provide aid to the needy,” he said on X, formerly known as Twitter.

-Afghan cricket star Rashid Khan said he was donating all his cricket world cup fees to help Herat’s earthquake survivors.
-“Soon, we will be launching a fundraising campaign to call upon those who can support the people in need,” he told his 1.9 million followers on X, formerly known as Twitter.
+Afghan cricket star Rashid Khan said he was donating all his Cricket World Cup fees to help Herat’s earthquake survivors.
+“Soon, we will be launching a fundraising campaign to call upon those who can support the people in need,” he told his 1.9 million followers on X.

 Japan’s ambassador to Afghanistan, Takashi Okada, expressed his condolences saying on the social media platform X, that he was “deeply grieved and saddened to learn the news of earthquake in Herat province.”